 Therefore, according to the Federal Administrative Court, there is strong evidence of full age when both the hand and the sternum-clavicular joint X-rays provide a minimum age which is above 18, or when the age ranges provided by the two analyses overlap and they are both above 18.
 On the contrary, evidence of full age is weak if, despite a possible medical explanation, the age ranges provided by the two exams do not overlap (still placing the probable age above 18).
 Finally, evidence is very weak if the minimum age is below 18, the two analyses do not overlap and there is no possible explanation for the discrepancy.
 With this decision, the Federal Administrative Court implicitly confirmed that all the four examinations mentioned above can be carried out, that the approach used is exclusively medical, and that no other methods such as interviews with psychologists or cultural mediators should be applied.
 In addition, there is no mention of the presence of a paediatrician during the screening process.
 Furthermore, it was reported that many doctors in charge of age assessment still do genital examinations, unless the applicant refuses such examination.
 These practices are quite detached from the best practices showcased in other European countries and recommended in multiple international and regional reports, and deserves close monitoring.

 Article 35 and 36 of the Ordinance on Admission, Period of Stay and Employment

-Art.
-10 Council of Europe Convention on action against Trafficking in Human beings, Warsaw, 16 May 2005
+Article 10 Council of Europe Convention on action against Trafficking in Human beings, Warsaw, 16 May 2005.

 Federal Administrative Court, Decision D-6806/2013, 18 July 2016